 On the other hand, Theorem 3 justifies the fact that in order to avoid local minima, the agents must be far enough from their targets when they approach a critical point not coinciding with their targets.
 Since critical points occur whenever agents are near a possible collision (see Proposition 2), it is evident that the DNF framework of the current paper drives the agents to their desired destination only for scenarios where collisions for each agent tend to occur far away from the destination positions.
-As long as the condition of Theorem 3 holds, agents navigate towards their desired relative target locations, according to Theorem 1.
-In essence, the DNF framework of the current paper can only guarantee convergence to a certain subset of the state space containing the relative target locations, but not to the relative target locations themselves.
+As long as the condition of Theorem 3 holds, agents navigate towards their target location, according to Theorem 1.
+In essence, the DNF framework of the current paper can only guarantee convergence to a certain subset of the state space containing the target locations, but not to the target locations them selves.
+The conclusions of this section can be summarized in the following Theorem: